Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos/docs/connectionManagement/ConnectionManagementDesign.md

         * Should be package-private.
         * Invoked on build
 * Open connection enhancement
-  * `openConnectionsAndInitCaches(eagerConnectionConfig)` definition can be added to the following interfaces:
+  * `openConnectionsAndInitCaches(proactiveContainerInitConfig)` definition can be added to the following interfaces:
     * `AsyncDocumentClient`
     * `RxStoreModel`
     * `IStoreClient`